-Where can I learn more about the CITRIS Core Seed Funding Program, including past awardees and projects?
+Where can I learn more about the CITRIS Seed Funding program, including past awardees and projects?

-An overview of the program is available on the Core Seed Funding webpage.
-Use the expansion menus to find information about timelines, evaluation criteria, awardee resources, and previous awards.
+An overview of the program is available on the Seed Funding webpage.
+Use the expansion menus to find information about timelines, evaluation criteria, awardee resources and previous awards.

 Who is eligible to apply?

-The RFP is open to recognized Principal Investigators (PIs) on any of the CITRIS campuses: UC Berkeley, UC Davis (including UC Davis Health System), UC Merced and UC Santa Cruz.
-Researchers with “Exceptional PI” status at these campuses may also be eligible, contact email@example.com to verify.
-Postdocs, graduate students, and even undergraduate students can participate in the project but at least two designated Principal Investigators from two CITRIS campuses must lead the proposal.
+The RFP is open to recognized principal investigators on any of the CITRIS campuses: UC Berkeley, UC Davis (including the UC Davis Health System), UC Merced and UC Santa Cruz.
+Researchers with “Exceptional PI” status at these campuses may also be eligible.
+(Contact us at firstname.lastname@example.org to verify.)
+Postdocs, graduate students and even undergraduate students can participate in the project but at least two designated principal investigators from two CITRIS campuses must lead the proposal.

 Current members of the CITRIS Investigator community are encouraged to apply in their areas of interest.
 If new to our research community, awardees will be granted CITRIS Investigator status when the award is made.